New iPhone Stuck on Reconnecting? Try These Fixes

 Restore from iCloud Backup

-Another option is to transfer data from the old iPhone to the new one via iTunes:
+Another option is to transfer data from iTunes or Finder backup to the new one on your computer:

 1. Connect the old device to your computer and open iTunes or Finder.